the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-06.md

 In this chapter, we are going to create a really simple protocol for getting and storing strings, a *dictionary*.
 With our hypothetical protocol your server will store the definition to a series of words.
-You can do this nice and simply with a map like data structure or something more complex, your choice.
+You can do this nice and simply with a map-like data structure or something more complex, your choice.

 In a client-server architecture, genrally a client initiates communication by making a request to the server.
 In our case, the client will make a request to *get* a definition from the dictionary server.